ColbyGatty/Neural-Network-Java-/README.md

 ### 1. `data`
 This package contains classes responsible for handling the input data.

 - **`Image`**: This class represents an image from the MNIST dataset.
 It stores the pixel data in a 2D array and the label (the actual digit).
 It also includes methods to retrieve the image data and label, and a `toString()` method for converting the image to a string representation.
+This class also houses data augmentation methods for translating and diversifying the MNIST Data Set.

 - **`DataReader`**: This class reads the MNIST dataset from CSV files and converts it into a list of `Image` objects.
 The data is parsed into a 2D array of pixel values and an integer label.
 The `readData()` method handles the file reading and parsing.
+To enable or disable data augmentations, the data translations at the bottom of the readData() method can be commented out or uncommented to include the translation.
+I experienced the best results when including at least the translations left 5px and right 5px.
+Take note that the more translations you include the longer the network will take to train.

 - **`MatrixUtility`**: This utility class provides static methods for basic matrix and vector operations, such as addition and scalar multiplication.
 These operations are fundamental to the neural network's computations.